jina-ai/jina/docs/fundamentals/flow/flow-yaml.md

 ```

 ## Configure Flow Meta Information
-In the case that you want to set the same value for the `metas` attributes in all the executors, `metas` field can help.
+In the case that you want to set the same value for the `metas` attributes in **all** the executors, `metas` field can
-This is very helpful when you use the executors with local source codes and have all of them in one Python file or
+help.
+This is very helpful when you use the executors with local source codes and have all of them in one Python module.
-module.
-In the example below, the two executors are defined in the same module.
+In the following example, the two executors are defined in the same module.

 ````{tab} Use Flow `metas`
 ```yaml